Contact Us 1-800-596-4880

 Select Mule and Java Versions for a Project

 Set Mule or Java versions for a specific implementation or integration project from Project Properties.
-You can change versions at any time, but it is important to test your projects with the versions you intend to deploy.
+You can change versions at any time, but test your projects with the versions you intend to deploy.

 Version settings are important in several scenarios: